TheJakey/TheJakey/README.md

 - 👋 Hi, I’m @TheJakey
-- 👀 I’m interested in cloud technologies, apps built using Angular, Spring, Vaadin and generally all Java talk.
+- 👀 I’m interested in cloud technologies, apps built using Angular, Spring and generally all tech talk.
 I also love to play with my home server.
-Currently digging into development with Electron
+Currently digging more into Angular.
-- 🌱 I’m currently studying master's degree at Slovak university of technology in Bratislava, Faculty of Informatics and Information Technologies.
+- 🌱 I’m currently working as an external consultant and freelanceing one project.

 _P.S.
 My fancy Profile picture 📸 is an art created using DALL-E_